-“Who ordered the extra hot skinny Ethiopian Albino?
+“Which customer ordered the extra hot skinny Ethiopian Albino?
 Extra hot skinny Ethiopian Albino?
 Oh, here you go.”

 Extra hot: the milk has been steamed past its recommended temperature—a health and safety issue for baristas who risk being scalded, regardless of the effect on the coffee’s flavour.

 Skinny: skim, skimmed, 2%, whatever you want to call it—it’s reduced fat milk.

 Ethiopian: a Glena Abaya from Ethiopia happened to be the origin coffee on rotation that day.